-These 10 tips from wellness expert, author, and nutrition consultant Kelly LeVeque of Be Well by Kelly will help you build a foolproof plan for cutting down on sugar and staying strong through those tough moments when all you want is cookie dough.
+These 10 tips from wellness expert, author, and nutrition consultant Kelly LeVeque (of Be Well by Kelly) will help you build a foolproof plan for cutting down on sugar and staying strong through those tough “all I want is some goddamn cookie dough” moments.

 1. Replace it, neutralize it, and break it… for good!

 Soda might not be your thing.
 Maybe it’s frozen yogurt or Hot Tamales.
 Perhaps it’s sugar-filled flavored lattes.

 Whatever it is, you may want to cut back on the amount of added sugar you’re consuming on a daily basis.
 If you’re not a quit-cold-turkey type of person, try to replace the habit as often as possible with a lower or no-sugar option you’re less emotionally attached to.

 Maybe swap for a flavored sparkling water or fruit-infused water before you jump down the soda wormhole.
 Gradually replacing means you’re gradually neutralizing.
 The goal is to break the habit once and for all.

 Being consistent is key.
 For example, if you’re used to drinking soda twice per day, first work on cutting back to once a day, than once every other day, and so on until soda isn’t a part of your typical diet.
 Same goes for other sugary foods like candy, sweetened breakfast cereal, and ice cream.

 The nutrition label lists all ingredients in order of quantity.
 The higher up on the list, the more of the ingredient a recipe has.
 So if sugar’s in the top three ingredients, it’s best to avoid that product.